Skip to content

 This article will explain Net Settlement of Chargebacks with AndDone.

-In the context of AndDone, chargebacks are typically triggered by two main issues:
+In the context of AndDone, chargebacks are typically triggered by a few main issues:

 2. Inaccuracies in bank account information - errors in bank account information such as mistakes in account number, incorrect routing numbers, or outdated details that no longer reflect current banking records will trigger a chargeback event.